DanielAlbavera/taf-report-portal-playwright/README.md

 `npm run vitest`

 note: Vitest is more utilized for running tests while performing changes into the code.
+To exit this continue running press q

 **parallelized:**